DanielSporysz/publications-manager/README.md

 # Java client requirements:
 - written in Java 8 with JavaFX library,
-- Add web.crt and pdf.crt certifices to java trusted CNs store (or disable trusted CA checking in JVM).
+- Add web.crt and pdf.crt certificates to java trusted CNs store (or disable trusted CA checking in JVM).

-Server certificates are localed in \SSL catalog.
+Server certificates are located in \SSL catalog.

-Suggested way of adding the server ceritficates:
+Suggested way of adding the server certificates:
 1. (add java tools to your class path) PATH=%PATH%;"C:\Program Files\Java\jdk1.8.0_231\bin"
 2. (use keytool from *\Java\jdk1.8.0_231\bin)